viktorCodes/side-proj/README.md

 #  side-projects

-This Repo consist of side project i have been spending time on to sharpen my fron-end skills
+This Repo consist of side projects i have been spending time on to sharpen my front-end skills